mmueller/supybot-git/README.md

 * Several commands have been renamed.
 Sorry for the inconvenience, but it was time to make some common sense usabliity improvements.
 * Repository definitions now take a `channels` option instead of a single `channel` (although `channel` is supported for backwards compatibility).

 Dependencies
 ------------

-This plugin depends on the GitPython package (`pip install GitPython` or on Debian/Ubuntu, `apt-get install python-git`), which in turn depends on git.
+This plugin depends on the Python packages:

-It will not function without them.
+* GitPython (supports 0.1.x and 0.3.x)
+* Mock (if you want to run the tests)

+Dependencies are also listed in `requirements.txt`.
+You can install them with the command `pip install -r requirements.txt`.

 Configuration
 -------------